 We're people like Chris Cole

-Chris, whose entrepreneurial talents enable him to brainstorm ideas and fight fires as Senior Vice President, TV Co-Production and Sales in New York.
+Chris, whose entrepreneurial talents enable him to brainstorm ideas and fight fires as Executive Vice President, Strategic Partnerships/Projects in New York.

 "Before I joined BBC Worldwide, I spent 14 years as an executive producer and a year as part of the BBC's commissioning team.
 This involved working with both in-house and independent productions in the USA and UK, and delivering science and natural history projects across BBC channels.
 It's great to compliment and use that experience in the commercial world.
 My role has allowed me to develop my interests in factual entertainment, and with BBC Worldwide, you're guaranteed great content, a great brand and great people – all rolled up into one organisation."